Demographics of Canberra

-At the 2016 census, 32% of Canberra's population were born overseas, a large majority which come from Asia and Europe.
+At the 2021 census, 32.5% of Canberra's population were born overseas, a large majority of which were born in Asia and Europe.
+The top three overseas countries of birth were India, England and China.

-The estimated population for Canberra as of 2016 was 395,790, constituting 194,879 males and 200,914 females.
-The 2016 unemployment rate was around 4.7%.
+The estimated population for Canberra as of 2021 was 452,670, constituting 223,365 males and 229,301 females.
+The 2021 unemployment rate was around 3.8%.

 History

 The first few decades after the establishment of Canberra growth was relatively slow due to low funds after World War I. The population was nearly 2000 at the time.
 Until the end of World War II development was completely put on hold due to the Great Depression.

 Office development accelerated rapidly in the 1960s in Civic.
-From 1960 - 1971, the population tripled from 50,000 inhabitants to 146,000 and climbing to 203,000 in 1976.
+From 1960–1971, the population tripled from 50,000 inhabitants to 146,000 and climbing to 203,000 in 1976.
 The Australian economy went into recession in 1975, and a year later the construction industries in Canberra collapsed.

-In modern times, the growth completely slowed in 1996 - 2001.
-However, the city experiences over 1 percent growth annually.
-The population in 2016 was around 395,790.
+In modern times, growth slowed between 1996 and 2001.
+But the city now experiences annual growth of over 1 per cent.